sup-Udh/code123841/README.md

 Hey All I'm udhay A 13 year old Full stack Developer

-# A passionate Developer from Dubai
+# A passionate Developer from India

 😄 pronouns - he/him